 At least for a little while until you make some new work friends.

+This limiting fear of being the “new kid” or outsider is a tough one.
 I can empathize 100% with this concern because I’ve experienced it – several times actually.
 And it’s hard to leave behind friends.

 But here’s the deal….there is a difference between real friends and “work” friends.